0:00 / 0:00

 Episode Information

 Kitty and Emma catch up for a debrief on stress in their lives (and how to manage it down) and end up discussing disability parking!
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 28/10/2025 2:00:00 p.m.